 Graduate Student Information

-Project proposals for the 24-25 cycle are due by 11:59pm on December 3, 2024.
-Access the proposal portal HERE.
+Project proposals for the 24-25 cycle were due by 11:59pm on December 3, 2024.
+The portal is now closed

 Graduate students interested in proposing a project are strongly encouraged to attend an information session during the fall.
 Sessions will include guidance on effective mentoring and expectations for the mentoring statement to be included in the proposal submission.

-• Wednesday, October 9, 4-5pm, Clark Hall, Brown Library 133
+- Wednesday, October 9, 4-5pm, Clark Hall, Brown Library 133

-• Thursday, October 24, 4-5pm, Hotel A Conference Room
+- Thursday, October 24, 4-5pm, Hotel A Conference Room

-• Friday, November 8, 1-2pm, Minor Hall, room 125
+- Friday, November 8, 1-2pm, Minor Hall, room 125

 Eligible MFA or doctoral students must be currently enrolled, full-time, with the intention to continue to be enrolled full-time throughout the entire academic year following the summer research period and to support the undergraduate student to present at the Undergraduate Research Symposium the following spring.
 The Double Hoo will only support domestic research that takes place over the summer.
 Project proposal components include project information, 2-page resume or C.V., a mentoring statement, and a faculty mentor support form, which must also be submitted by the project proposal deadline – plan ahead!